gisslab/Public_Economics_F21/README.md

-# Public Economics F21
+# Public Economics F21 - PhD Course Materials

-This repository contains course materials for an advanced Public Economics PhD class, including:
+This repository contains educational materials from an advanced Public Economics PhD course (Fall 2021).
+The materials consist of:

-- **Paper outlines**: Summaries and analyses of key research papers in public economics
+- **Paper Outlines**: Structured summaries and critical analyses of seminal research papers in public economics
-- **Referee reports**: Critical evaluations and peer review exercises for recent economics research
+- **Practice Referee Reports**: Fictitious referee reports written as course exercises to develop academic peer review skills
-- **Bibliography**: Comprehensive references for the course readings
+- **Bibliography**: Comprehensive references for course readings

+## About the Materials

+These documents were created as part of doctoral-level training in public economics.
+The referee reports are **practice exercises** written for pedagogical purposes and do not represent actual journal submissions or real peer review processes.

 ## Course Materials

 ### Paper Outlines

 - Deshpande and Li (2019)
 - Ganong and Noel (2019)
 - Hendren and Sprung-Keyser (2020)